 - See the potential value of the product or service, even if it doesn’t directly apply to them

-Often, those who invest in crowdsourced projects will receive some kind of intrinsic reward that relates to the overall business.
-For example, the company may give investors early access to a new service, or gift them a personalized item of some kind.
+Often, those who invest in crowdsourced projects will receive some kind of reward that relates to the overall business.
+For example, the company may give investors early access to a new service or a personalized item of some kind.

 The Risk-Lending Correlation and How to Overcome It

-Unfortunately for entrepreneurs looking to break into these more risky industries, this can potentially mean facing an uphill battle in terms of securing business loans.
+For entrepreneurs looking to break into these more risky industries, this can mean facing an uphill battle in terms of securing business financing.

-But that doesn’t mean it’s impossible for such companies to receive funding altogether.
-It just means you’ll need to be extra diligent and strategic when approaching investors or lenders to make them feel 100% confident that funding your business is the right decision.
+But that doesn’t mean such companies can’t receive funds to bolster their operations.
+It just means they need to be extra diligent and strategic when approaching investors or lenders to win their confidence and financial support.